Hepatitis C Symptoms

-While Hepatitis A usually goes away on its own without treatment, Hepatitis B and Hepatitis C symptoms can be more serious.
+While hepatitis A usually goes away on its own without treatment, hepatitis B and hepatitis C symptoms can be more serious.
 Hepatitis C can be either acute or chronic, affecting the liver in ways that range anywhere from mild to serious.
-While the Hepatitis C symptoms are often short-lived and rarely result in death, chronic HCV, when the virus remains in the body, can lead to life-threatening complications such as cirrhosis or cancer of the liver.
+While hepatitis C symptoms are often short-lived and rarely result in death, chronic HCV, when the virus remains in the body, can lead to life-threatening complications such as cirrhosis or cancer of the liver.

 How is Hepatitis C Prevented?

 While there are vaccines for both hepatitis A and B, there is no vaccine for hepatitis C. The best way of preventing hepatitis C is by being aware of how the virus is transmitted.

 HCV lives in the bloodstream and is most commonly transmitted through exposure to infected blood, especially with sharing of needles.
 This can include IV drug use but also includes unregulated or amateur tattooing and piercing.
 Do not share needles.